Yuta-Tarumi/GCM/README.md

 core in JAX using a sigma–Lorenz vertical grid.
-The package mirrors the layout of an AFES-Venus style core with spherical-harmonic transforms, semi-implicit stepping, optional semi-Lagrangian advection, divergence damping, Robert–Asselin–Williams filtering, and spectral hyperdiffusion.
+The package mirrors the layout of an AFES-Venus style core with spherical-harmonic transforms, semi-implicit stepping, optional semi-Lagrangian advection, divergence damping, Robert–Asselin filtering, and spectral hyperdiffusion.
+The defaults now target a single AFES-like configuration: **T42L60 Venus dry spin-up** with conservative 150 s time steps.

 ## Installation